 You still must satisfy your counselor that you can demonstrate each skill and have learned the information.

-You should use the work space provided for each requirement to keep track of which requirements have been completed. and to make notes for discussing the item with your counselor, not for providing full and complete answers.
-If a requirement says that you must take an action using words such as "discuss", "show", "tell", "explain", "demonstrate", "identify", etc, that is what you must do.
-No one may add or subtract from the official requirements found in Boy Scout Requirements (Pub.
-33216) and/or on Scouting.org.
+You should use the work space provided for each requirement to keep track of which requirements have been completed, and to make notes for discussing the item with your counselor, not for providing full and complete answers.

-Scout's Name: Unit:

-Counselor's Name:

-Phone No.: Email: Please submit errors, omissions, comments or suggestions about this workbook to: Workbooks@USScouts.Org

-Comments or suggestions for changes to the requirements for the merit badge should be sent to: Merit.Badge@Scouting.Org e.
+If a requirement says that you must take an action using words such as "discuss", "show",

+"tell", "explain", "demonstrate", "identify", etc, that is what you must do.

+No one may add or subtract from the official requirements found in Scouts BSA Requirements (Pub. + 33216) and/or on Scouting.org.

+The requirements were last issued or revised in 2021 • This workbook was updated in November 2023.

+Scout's Name: Unit Date Started Counselor's Name : Phone No.: Email: about this workbook to: Workbooks@USScouts.Org merit badge should be sent to: Merit.Badge@Scouting.Org ☐ a. ☐ b. ☐ c.
+Strate that you know how to respond to electrical em Show how to rescue a person touching a live wire Show how to render first aid to a person who is un Show how to treat an electrical burn.
+Explain what to do in an electrical storm. in the home. e.
 Explain what to do in the event of an electrical fire.

-1. Demonstrate that you know how to respond to electrical emergencies by doing the following:

-- a.
-Show how to rescue a person touching a live wire in the home. - b.
-Show how to render first aid to a person who is unconscious from electrical shock. - c.
-Show how to treat an electrical burn. - d.
-Explain what to do in an electrical storm.

-Workbook © Copyright 2021 - U.S. Scouting Service Project, Inc. - All Rights Reserved Requirements © Copyright, Boy Scouts of America (Used with permission.)
+Workbook © Copyright 2023 - U.S. Scouting Service Project, Inc. - All Rights Reserved Requirements © Copyright, Boy Scouts of America (Used with permission.)

-This workbook may be reproduced and used locally by Scouts and Scouters for purposes consistent with the programs of the Boy Scouts of America (BSA), the World Organization of the Scout Movement (WOSM) or other Scouting and Guiding Organizations.
-However it may NOT be used or reproduced for electronic redistribution or for commercial or other non-Scouting purposes without the express permission of the U.S. Scouting Service Project, Inc. (USSSP).

-Complete an electrical home safety inspection of your home, using the checklist found in this (the merit badge) pamphlet or one approved by your counselor.
+2. or one approved by your counselor.
 Discuss what you find with your counselor.
 (See the Sample Home Electrical Inspection Checklist at the end of this workbook.)

-3. Make a simple electromagnet and use it to show magnetic attraction and repulsion.

-4. Explain the difference between direct current and alternating current.
+3. 4.
+Make a simple electromagnet and use it to show magnetic attraction and repulsion.
+Explain the difference between direct current and alternating current.
 5. Make a simple drawing to show how a battery and an electric bell work.
 6. Explain why a fuse blows or a circuit breaker trips.

-Tell how to find a blown fuse or tripped circuit breaker in your home.
+Tell how to find a blown fuse or tripped circuit breaker in your hom 1e -- ----